 Human epididymis protein 4 (HE4) is an emerging serum biomarker in the assessment of epithelial ovarian tumors.
 HE4 is a member of the whey associated protein (WAP) gene cluster and has uncertain biological function 1.

-Early results indicate that HE4 has higher sensitivity and sensitivity than ...
+Early results indicate that HE4 has higher sensitivity and specificity than ...